Debra Faszer-McMahon Ph.D.

-She loves to travel and has lived in, traveled to, or taken students on trips to the following places: Spain, Mexico, Nicaragua, Guatemala, Costa Rica, Colombia, Puerto Rico, Morocco, India, Japan, Taiwan, Hong Kong, China, and Germany.
+She loves to travel and has lived in, traveled to, or taken students on trips to the following places: Argentina, Spain, Mexico, Nicaragua, Guatemala, Costa Rica, Colombia, Ecuador, Puerto Rico, Morocco, India, Japan, Taiwan, Hong Kong, China, and Germany.

 Dr. McMahon is also living proof that it is never too late to learn a language!
 She did not begin studying Spanish until after graduating from college (she was an English Education and Religious Studies Double Major), so she often tells students that her experience is proof that non-native speakers, even those at or beyond college age, can become experts in a foreign language.